over-taylor-turf/over-taylor-turf/README.md

 - 💪 **I am confident in**: HTML, CSS, JavaScript, React, Node, Express, MongoDB, Mongoose, Python, Django
 - 🤔 **I am currently learning**: TypeScript, Cardinal

-## Let's connect!
+## Let's Connect!
 👯 I would love to expand my coding community and learn about other folks' coding journeys.

-👋 Don't hesitate to reach out to me and introduce yourself!
+👋 Plese, don't hesitate to reach out to me and introduce yourself! <br />

-Especially if you have any **punny names** to add to my collection... <br />
+Especially if you have any **punny names** to add to my collection...
 My last name is **Overturf** and throughout my life I have been compiling a list of different personas:
 - **rolloverturf**: an aspiring dog trainer,
 - **apple turnoverturf**: a contestant on *The Great British Bake Off*,
 - **passoverturf**: a matzah-loving girl celebrating her favorite Jewish holiday,